- 📖 Geeky Medics OSCE Book

 - no macroscopic vessel invasion on CT/MRI

-- only 5% of patients meet the transplant criteria at the time of diagnosis, and unfortunately many of these are not fit for major surgery due to their underlying comorbidities.
+- only 5% of patients meet the transplant criteria at the time of diagnosis, and unfortunately, many of these are not fit for major surgery due to their underlying comorbidities.
 Others undergo disease progression and deteriorate whilst waiting on the transplant list.
 However, for patients who do proceed to transplant, the risk of recurrence is <10% and 5-year survival is >70%.
 Operative mortality is <10%.
 Transplant is the best available curative treatment for HCC, as it treats the underlying cirrhosis as well as the tumour.
 Newer techniques such as living donor and split liver transplantation are increasingly being used and have shown very promising results.

-If you’ve ever wanted to see a liver transplant without spending 7 hours in theatre desparately trying to get a decent view over a surgeon’s shoulder, check out this video from Ivan Michalek in Slovakia, which has great close-up views highlighting the main steps of the operation from start to finish.
+If you’ve ever wanted to see a liver transplant without spending 7 hours in theatre desperately trying to get a decent view over a surgeon’s shoulder, check out this video from Ivan Michalek in Slovakia, which has great close-up views highlighting the main steps of the operation from start to finish.
 It’s pretty badass surgery and not for the fainthearted!
-You’ll notice quite a lot of blood knocking around in the abdomen during the procedure; ideally the operation should be as bloodless as possible, as bigger intraoperative blood transfusions are associated with higher rates of complications, including recurrence of liver cancer.
+You’ll notice quite a lot of blood knocking around in the abdomen during the procedure; ideally, the operation should be as bloodless as possible, as bigger intraoperative blood transfusions are associated with higher rates of complications, including recurrence of liver cancer.
 To minimise bleeding, some centres put patients on venous bypass (using cannulae in the femoral and internal jugular veins) to allow the IVC to be clamped off completely during the transplant.

 Follow-up and prognosis